NathanielZ72/NathanielZ772/README.md

 - Earn Network+
 - Earn Security+
-- Build a home lab
+- Build a home lab and NAS
-- Land a cybersecurity internship
+- Land a cybersecurity internship or entry level position

-## Technologies
+## Fun Facts

-- Linux
-- Windows
-- PowerShell
+- I love photography
-- VirtualBox (or VMware)
+- I have two dogs (beagle and shitzu)
+- I have collected and cataloged over 200 vinyl records